NebriBlackwing/LaravelDocker/README.md

 3) browse to http://localhost
 4) adminer is available at http://localhost:8080

+## FAQ

+### How do I run php artisan inside the docker container?

+This can be done from your command line.
+A quick example: `docker-compose exec app php artisan migrate`

 ## Found a problem?
 Need support?
 Please file an issue in this repo's issue tracker.
 I'll do my best to keep this repository up to date and address any concerns or requests.